apache/pulsar/site2/website/blog/2020-11-09-Apache-Pulsar-2-6-2.md

 When enabling the broker TLS and broker client authentication with OAuth2 plugin, the proxy service exits with an unexpected null exception.

-Because there are some methods call authentication before initializing the flow which will cause the token client isn't initialized before using.
+The reason is that when initializing the flow, authentication is called, so the token client is not initialized before using.

+In 2.6.2, we fix the null exception when starting the proxy service.

 For more information about implementation, see [PR-8019](https://github.com/apache/pulsar/pull/8019).